wp-plugins/wcp-contact-form/readme.txt

 Developers have the possibility to customize the plugin by creating a duplicate templates and styles in the active theme folder.

-More information and documentation can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/) and [FAQ](https://wordpress.org/plugins/wcp-contact-form/faq/).
+More information and documentation can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/), [FAQ](https://wordpress.org/plugins/wcp-contact-form/faq/) and [plugin documentation](http://wpdemo.webcodin.com/wordpress-plugin-wcp-contact-form/documentation/getting-started/) on our site.

 = Notes =

 * **Beware!** If you DELETE any field from existed form configuration all received data for this field won't be available for existed messages without possibility to restore.
 * **NB!** If you use more than one email field you need to define field that will be used for user notification: "Contact Form" > "Settings" > "Notifications" > "User Notifications" > "User Email Field".
 By default, will be used first email field.
 Also, for properly work of user notifications email field should be required.
+* **NB!** If use own fielsd set rater than default preset, please define fields for email and user name that will be used for email notifications in the "Contact Form" > "Settings" > "Notifications" > "General Settings".
 * **NB!** Form uses standard WordPress [wp_mail()](https://codex.wordpress.org/Function_Reference/wp_mail) function for messages submission.
 If you have issues with notification receiving, try to use some third-party plugin for mail settings.
 * **NB!** "Reset to default" button on the Settings page reset all tabs to default values includes form fields

-= Upcoming Updates =

-* Contact form popup.

-If you want to help with plugin improvement, please leave your feedback or suggestions for future updates.

 == Installation ==